Moorpark Junior School

 - How will we be involved in the decisions about the learning of our children and young people?

 We love home learning and at Moorpark we have weekly homework, which has either a Maths or English focus.
-The children can also receive rewards for their weekly reading and each class is attempting to 'Read around the World' with our whole school competition.
+The children are also working together as a class as they attempt to 'Read around the World' with our whole school competition.

 The views of parents and carers are collected via termly questionnaires, teacher or and SENCO meetings, you will be involved in the review of your child’s special needs passport and have input on their future targets.